siefca/i18n-init/README.md

 To work properly I18n Init needs a configuration file (`locale.yml`) and an initialization method call.
-It will look for a configuration file in the standard location of your framework and in other locations (if the file cannot be found there).
+It will look for a configuration file in the standard location of your framework and in other locations if the file cannot be found there.
+If that will fail it will load bundled `locale.yml` containing many languages marked as available and some default fallbacks.

-It is designed to nicely initialize things, not to change them at runtime.
+I18n Init is designed to nicely initialize things, not to change them at runtime.
 That's why there are two phases of work:

 1. **configuration** (uses block passed to `I18n.init`)

 2. **initialization** (invoked by `I18n.init!`)
   * loads settings from `locale.yml` or other configuration file (if exists)
+  * loads settings from configuration block given before
   * discovers available locales, default locale and fallbacks
   * loads translations using the default translations directory of your framework or the given directory
   * configures fallbacks (if fallbacks are in use)

-If you really, really want to re-initialize things after everything was loaded and configured use `I18n.init.reset!`
+(If you really, really want to re-initialize things after everything was loaded and configured use `I18n.init.reset!`)

+### Available locales ###

+Available locales are the locales that your application supports.
+I18n Init allows you to add or remove them and then use in your views and controllers, for example, to present a list of languages that your site supports.

+The available locales are internally used when generating fallbacks.
+These are automatically created only for available locales.
+However, all the translations are loaded and can be used, regardless of available locales.
+You can configure fallbacks on your own for locales that aren't officially available but somehow are in use and need fallbacks.
+I18n Init won't destroy fallbacks that you've set manually, it just add new or redefine existing.

 Usage
 -----

 1. Create the **locale settings file** called `locale.yml` and place it in the configuration directory of your web application (`config` in Rails) or your program.

 2. Create initializer in your web application (`config/initializers/locale.rb` in Rails) or in your program and put **`I18n.init!`** call there.